 Strong’s Greek 5511. χλαμύς

-Definition: A short cloak worn over the tunic.
+Definition: A short cloak worn by men over the tunic.
 Usually worn by soldiers, military officers, kings & emperors.
 In Latin, this garment is called a paludamentum.

 - Matt 27:28